vinoth7ar/create-workflow/replit.md

     - Modified Entities: Shows all selected entities as individual green tags with remove buttons
     - Tags appear above dropdowns, clicking ✕ removes selection
 - ✅ **Duplicate Node Prevention** (October 17, 2025):
-  - Prevents adding duplicate consecutive node types from a selected node
+  - Prevents adding duplicate node types when auto-positioning is enabled
-  - When a node is selected, the corresponding palette item (Transition Block or State) is disabled
+  - When auto-positioning is ON: if an event/state node exists, that palette item is disabled
+  - When auto-positioning is OFF: allows adding multiple nodes of the same type
   - Disabled palette items show visual feedback: grayed out with reduced opacity and cursor-not-allowed
-  - Drag and drop is disabled for matching node types to prevent workflow errors
+  - Drag and drop is disabled for node types that already exist in the workflow
-  - Implementation: selectedNodeType prop passed from CreateWorkflow to Sidebar component
+  - Implementation: hasEventNode and hasStateNode flags passed from CreateWorkflow to Sidebar component

 ## Previous Changes (September 30, 2025)
 - ✅ Consolidated create/edit functionality into single component (WorkflowEditor.tsx)